Disappearance of Lars Mittank: Speculation and subsequent developments

-There is no definitive agreement among experts and family members as to the causes of Mittank's behavior and to what extent his paranoia was rooted in reality.
+There is no definitive agreement among experts and family members as to the causes of Mittank's behaviour and to what extent his paranoia was rooted in reality.
 Mittank's mother, alongside Bulgarian and German doctors, have suspected that Mittank's unusual behaviour was the result of a rare side effect from the antibiotic that he was prescribed, Cefprozil.
 A cephalosporin, it has been known to induce psychotic side effects, including hallucinations and paranoia.
 However, according to Kostov, Mittank had not been taking his medication.
 "He didn't take those antibiotics.
 He didn't even fill out his prescription", Kostov said.
-"So his behavior couldn't have been a result of that.
+"So his behaviour couldn't have been a result of that.
 I can't think of a single reason why he left my office in such a panic.
 I'm still confused."
 His mother said that he had no history of mental illness.
-However, a mental breakdown caused by an undiagnosed mental illness has been discussed as a possible explanation for his conduct.
+However, a psychological breakdown caused by an undiagnosed mental illness has been discussed as a possible explanation for his conduct.

 It is also unknown what happened to Mittank after he fled the airport.
 With the police unable to determine Lars Mittank's fate, Sandra Mittank hired a private investigator, Andreas Gütig.
 He checked hospital records for patients without identification, but found nothing.
-Mittank had experience in hunting, fishing, and trapping, but there is skepticism about whether he would have been able to survive for long outdoors due to the intense heat in the summers and lack of food.
+Mittank had experience in hunting, fishing, and trapping, but there is skepticism about whether he would have been able to survive for long outdoors due to intense heat in the summers and lack of food.
 His mother has expressed belief that he is still alive, possibly having lost his memory.
 About a year after his disappearance, a truck driver thought he saw him hitchhiking in Varna.
 There have been multiple reported sightings of him in several other countries, but none have been confirmed.
 In 2019, a German truck driver gave a hitchhiker a ride from Dresden to Schildow in Oberhavel, Brandenburg.
-The driver became aware of the Mittank case later and said that the man with him resembled an older version of Mittank.
+The driver became aware of the Mittank case later, and said that the man with him resembled an older version of Mittank.
 The driver said that the man had long hair and a beard.
 He said that his eyes seemed tired and his cheekbones were prominent.

 Mittank has been described as "the most famous missing person on YouTube".
 By May 2018, less than four years after his disappearance, the security footage of him in the airport had been viewed more than 16 million times.
 The mysterious nature of the case has led to frequent discussions and the growth of numerous theories.
 The case remains unsolved.

 Mittank is listed as 180 cm tall with dark blond hair.
 He has a scar on his left forearm.